Truck Accidents by the Numbers

 Commercial vehicles, semi-trucks, and tractor-trailers pose an acute threat to other Florida drivers.
-Due to their mass and size relative to other vehicles on the road, truck accidents are more likely to result in catastrophic or life-threatening injuries for those involved.
-Moreover, their size and cargo, which can dislodge from the truck, can turn initial truck accidents into multi-car pileups.
+Their sheer mass and size means truck accidents are more likely to result in catastrophic or life-threatening injuries for those involved.

-Fully loaded semi-trucks can weigh up to 80,000 pounds, while a typical car or SUV only weighs 3,000–4,000 pounds.
-To put that in perspective, an 80,000-pound truck traveling at only 2 mph has the same momentum as a 4,000-pound SUV traveling 40 mph.
-Obviously, semi-trucks tend to travel faster than 2 mph, which means that, due to the laws of physics, a small passenger car won’t stand a chance in a head-to-head matchup.
+Fully loaded semi-trucks weigh up to 80,000 pounds, but a typical car or SUV only weighs 3,000–4,000 pounds.
+To put that in perspective, an 80,000-pound truck moving at 2 mph has the same momentum as a 4,000-pound SUV going 40 mph.
+Obviously, trucks travel faster than 2 mph, which means that, due to the laws of physics, a small passenger car won’t stand a chance in a head-to-head matchup.

-Truck accident data from the Insurance Institute for Highway Safety bears this point out.
-Although a total of 4,136 people died nationwide in commercial truck crashes in 2018, most of the deaths were the passenger vehicle occupants.
-In fact, in two-vehicles crashes, 96% of those killed were occupants of the passenger vehicles.
+A total of 4,136 people died nationwide in commercial truck crashes in 2018, and 96% of those killed were occupants of the passenger vehicles.

-Florida is no better than the nation at large statistically.
-The Florida Department of Highway Safety and Motor Vehicles reports that nearly 45,353 accidents involving a commercial truck occurred in 2018, and 16,459 of those accidents happened in Palm Beach, Broward, and Miami-Dade counties.
-Despite the injuries caused by commercial trucks, they will continue to be a part of daily life.
-For this reason, take extra precautions when driving near semi-trucks and commercial vehicles.
+The Florida Department of Highway Safety and Motor Vehicles documented 45,353 commercial truck accidents in 2018.
+16,459 of those accidents happened in Palm Beach, Broward, and Miami-Dade counties.
+It’s absolutely vital that you take extra precautions when driving near semi-trucks and commercial vehicles.